dell/csm-docs/content/docs/concepts/observability/troubleshooting/_index.md

 </details>

-### How can I diagnose an issue with CSM for Observability?
+### How can I diagnose an issue with Container Storage Module for Observability?

-Once you have attempted to install CSM for Observability to your Kubernetes or OpenShift cluster, the first step in troubleshooting is locating the problem.
+Once you have attempted to install Container Storage Module for Observability to your Kubernetes or OpenShift cluster, the first step in troubleshooting is locating the problem.

 Get information on the state of your Pods.
 ```console